joncampbell123/dosbox-x/README.md

 As its developers have made it clear, DOSBox's main focus is on DOS games.
-This is evident by the fact that much of the code is somewhat accurate code with kludges to make DOS games run, instead of focusing on what hardware actually does.
+This is evident by the fact that much of the code is somewhat accurate code with kludges to make DOS games run, instead of focusing on the actual behaviors of real DOS systems.

-Many of the changes I (the DOSBox-X project maintainer) wanted to make were non-game related, and therefore were unlikely to be accepted by the DOSBox developers.
+Jonathan Campbell, the DOSBox-X project maintainer wanted to make various changes to the source code, but many of them were non-game related, and thus were unlikely to be accepted by the DOSBox developers.

-Since then, I have been modifying the source code over time to improve emulation, fix bugs, and resolve incompatibilities with Windows 95 through ME.
-I have added options so that DOSBox-X by default can emulate a wider variety of configurations more accurately, while allowing the user to enable hacks if needed to run their favorite DOS game.
-I have also been cleaning up and organizing the code to improve stability and portability where possible.
+Since then, Jonathan Campbell has been modifying the source code over time to improve emulation, fix bugs, and resolve incompatibilities with Windows 95 through ME.
+He has added options so that DOSBox-X by default can emulate a wider variety of configurations more accurately, while allowing the user to enable various techniques or hacks if needed to run their favorite DOS games or programs.
+He has also been cleaning up and organizing the code to improve stability and portability where possible.

 The original DOSBox project was not written by one programmer.
 It has been under development since late 2000 with patches, fixes, and improvements from members all over the Vogons forums.
-Despite not having a major official release since DOSBox 0.74 over 10 years ago, the project is still in semi-active development today.
+Despite not having a major official release since DOSBox 0.74 over 10 years ago, the project is still in semi-active development today in the form of DOSBox SVN.
 Meanwhile, some of the changes themselves incorporated code from other projects.

 Some features and improvments in DOSBox-X also came from another branch of DOSBox known as [DOSBox SVN Daum](http://ykhwong.x-y.net)